asift91/Manual_Migration/option1.md

 ## Moodle Manual  Migration
-- This document explains how to migrate Moodle from an on-premises to Azure.
+- This document explains how to migrate Moodle application from an on-premises environment to Azure.
-- For each of the steps, you have two approaches provided:One that lets you to use Azure Portal and other that lets you accomplish the same tasks on a command line using Azure CLI.
+- For each of the steps, you have two approaches provided
+    - One that lets you to use Azure Portal
+    - Other that lets you accomplish the same tasks on a command line using Azure CLI.

 ### Option 1: Migrating Moodle using ARM template Infrastructure
 - Migration of Moodle with an ARM template creates the infrastructure in Azure.